git-pull/website/code_explorer/django-vs-flask-2017.rst

 - Pypy internals

 I think talking through the code and patterns in large-scale applications is a good way to teach others.
-If you have a request, send an email, tony
+In lieu of that, they're fun to read.
+If you have a request, send an email, tony @ git-pull.com
-@ git-pull.com

 Hire me
 =======